Kalemillion/ukmmsg2json/README.md

 **Convert BotW message files from UKMM mods to editable JSON and back.**

-Extracts text entries of *Breath of the Wild*, from both UKMM's compressed CBOR message files format (`.sarc`).
+Extracts text entries of *Breath of the Wild*, from UKMM's compressed CBOR message files format (`.sarc`).
 Edit the JSON, then convert back to a UKMM-ready `.sarc`.

 ---